-Gains or losses on liabilities held for trading are recognised in the statement of profit or loss.
+Gains or losses on liabilities held for trading are recognised in profit or loss.

 The Group has derivatives financial instruments such as foreign exchange forwards and jet fuel forwards.
 These instruments are measured at fair value through profit or loss.